den-materials/authentication-and-math/readme.md

 -----
 <details>
 <summary>Refer to the table below to get the math.
 You may also run math in your browser, but remember Javascript numbers are "double-precision 64-bit format IEEE 754 values"</summary>
-Of those 64 bits, you need a few to determine it's sign (positive or negative) and a few more in case we need to raise to an exponent.
+Of those 64 bits, you need a few to determine its sign (positive or negative) and a few more in case we need to raise to an exponent.
 We can prove this by running in the Chrome console:

 ```
 Math.pow(2, 53)